 Building on their discoveries in viral entry, Professor Li's group has developed novel nanobody- and small-molecule-based inhibitors targeting high-priority viruses, including SARS-CoV-2, Ebola, Sudan, and Marburg.
 His group also pioneered a structure-guided in vitro evolution platform to rapidly adapt nanobodies to newly emerging viral variants.

-In addition to his work in structural virology, Professor Li focuses on the structural biology of cancer and other human diseases.
-He has determined the structures of key enzymes involved in tumor growth and metastasis.
-A growing area of his research involves developing novel therapeutic strategies for cancer and other human diseases.
+In addition to his work in structural virology, Professor Li investigates the structural biology of cancer and other human diseases.
+He has determined the structures of key enzymes involved in tumor growth and metastasis and is using these insights to develop new anti-cancer therapies.
+Overall, Professor Li's goal is to translate fundamental structural discoveries into targeted therapies for human diseases.

 Specialty